 This option has a range of additional complexities and is not an effective substitute for personal income protection, but it can help make sure your business can continue without you.
 For example, if you are still able to earn some income from your business while disabled and not directly working for it, such as with share dividends, then a keyman business insurance policy taken out on yourself may be able to help accentuate your personal income protection insurance, as well as directly support your business.

 How Dividends can Affect Your Benefits

-Some insurers will calculate the maximum amount of cover you are allowed, to be based on your average earnings over the last three years when dividends are involved.
-Others, however, will calculate your earnings on the past 12 months only.
-The advantage of having your earnings calculated over the longer term, or the shorter term, will depend on the fluctuations of the amount of dividend being paid.
-When you involve dividend payments you will have the additional flexibility of being able to insure your earnings between 50 and 65 percent of your gross earnings which will include both your salary and the amount of dividends paid.
+The maximum amount of cover you are allowed is generally based on your income, and this may or may not include income from dividends.
+When you involve dividend payments you may have the additional flexibility of being able to insure your earnings between 50 and 65 percent of your gross earnings which will include both your salary and the amount of dividends paid.
 Any dividend paid will have to be separate to your salary and you must be actively involved in the success of the business either as the sole employee or part of a team.

 Income protection for managers and executives can also be taken out by the company as a group plan that covers a number of the top managers and working executives.
 The premium for the group plan will be paid by the company concerned and the benefits received would also be paid to the company.
 The benefit is then paid to the ill person by the company until he or she recovers enough to be able to return to work.

 The range of options in both business and personal income protection policies mean it can be a good idea to consult a business or personal financial advisor, or a life insurance specialist, to make sure you're effectively protected and have income protection insurance that suits your needs.